Rajahmundry Circar: Mughal Era

-The Mughals annexed Golconda sultanate during late seventeenth century in 1687 and organized it as Subah of Deccan.
-Rajamundry was one of the 22 Sarkars within that Subah.
 During the Mughal era there 17 parganas comprising 24 mahals.
 It can be noted that the terms Mahal and Pargana have been used interchangeably.
 However, there is an important difference between these two terms.

 Information about the list of the parganas are available from Sawānih-i-Deccan, a Persian work compiled by Munīm Khan, a military commander during the era of Asaf Jah II.

-The parganas of Rajamundry Sarkar are 1.Haveli Rajahmundry, 2.Arnalwarikonda, 3.Agarhar-o-sarwar, 4.Palawal (Palivela), 5.Borsakur, 6.Belhapur, 7.Chirlapalli, 8.Chankalinar (Chagalanadu), 9.Choddarham (Chodavaram), 10.Dudilodi, 11.Salwarikota Wokripalli, 12.Ainkota (Ithakota/Enugula Mahal), 13.Karkonda (Korukonda), 14.Kalibaradsowalbar, 15.Palwarikota, 16.
+The parganas of Rajahmundry sarkar are 1.Haveli Rajahmundry, 2.Arnalwarikonda, 3.Agarhar-o-sarwar, 4.Palawal (Palivela), 5.Borsakur, 6.Belhapur, 7.Chirlapalli, 8.Chankalinar (Chagalanadu), 9.Choddarham (Chodavaram), 10.Dudilodi, 11.Salwarikota Wokripalli, 12.Ainkota (Ithakota/Enugula Mahal), 13.Karkonda (Korukonda), 14.Kalibaradsowalbar, 15.Palwarikota, 16.
 Karmor (Peddapuram) and 17.Molair (Mulleru).
-During Mughal and Nizam rule the word Haveli implied capital or headquarters of a Sarkar.
+During Mughal and Nizam rule the word Haveli implied capital or headquarters of a Circar.

 Other resources to know about the administration divisions during the Mughal rule and early Nizam rule were Dastūr-al-amal-e-shāhanshāhi (1781) by Munshī Thākur Lāl, and Deh-be-dehi (c.1705) by Md.
 Shafīq.

 British Era

 The British assumed direct administration of the Northern Circars in 1769 which was later merged within the Madras Presidency.
-The British records mention that the Rajamundry Sarkar had 17 Parganas when they have acquired but many additional territorial dependencies were added either by conquest or policy.
+The British records mention that the Rajahmundry Circar had 17 Parganas when they have acquired but many additional territorial dependencies were added either by conquest or policy.
 Also, they mention that very few of the original 17 can be traced during their time.

 A partial list of parganas mentioned by English resident at Injeram during 1794 include Mandapeta, Nidadavolu, Biccavolu, Tuni, Vellakota, Changalnanda, Cadeam, Pithapuram, Itakota, Catrevukona, Moomidivaram, Peruru, Tatipaka, Peravaram, Vanapally, Achanta, Aravilly, Injaram and Narasapuram.

 Later the British have reorganized this circar as Godavari district within the Madras Presidency.
-Rajahmundry town was made the headquarters of Godavari District and headquarters got shifted to Kakinada in 1859.
+Rajahmundry town was made the headquarters of Godavari District but the Collector shifted to Kakinada in 1859.
 An alphabetical list of villages and Taluks were prepared during British era for whole Madras presidency.